Austin Hedges Player Props: Pirates vs. Nationals

-Austin Hedges -- batting .214 with a double, a walk and three RBI in his past 10 games -- will be in action for the Pittsburgh Pirates against the Washington Nationals, with Patrick Corbin on the mound, on April 29 at 1:05 PM ET.
+After going 0-for-2 with an RBI in his last game, Austin Hedges and the Pittsburgh Pirates take on the Washington Nationals (who will hand the ball to Josiah Gray) at 1:35 PM ET on Sunday.

-In his most recent game he had a hitless showing (0-for-3) against the Dodgers.
+In his most recent game he had a hitless showing (0-for-2 with an RBI) against the Nationals.

 Austin Hedges Game Info & Props vs. the Nationals